 - Serrated lateral teeth that can be seen with a hand lens.

 - Learn how to identify Asian clam, and how to prevent the spread of this species.

 - Inspect your boat, trailer and equipment after each use.
 Remove all plants, animals and mud before moving to a new water body.

 - Don’t release any live fish into Ontario lakes or rivers.

 - Drain water from live well and motor on dry land.

-- Rinse all recreational equipment with high pressure hot water (50°C / 122°F) OR let it dry for at least 5 sunny days.
+- Clean all recreational equipment with a high pressure wash, hot water, OR let it dry for at least 5 sunny days.

 - If you find Asian clam or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.